Lobos/react-ui/README.md

-A collection of components for React.
+A collection of components for React, base on bootstrap 4.0.
 [Docs](http://lobos.github.io/react-ui/)

 # Usage